F98/debloat-android-noroot/README.md

 # So I have all the requirements.
 What do I do?

-Run the adb shell and ensure your device is fully connected, next pick a text file from this repository that matches your intent, copy the entire file, paste it into your terminal, and watch all the applications get removed/reinstalled.
+Run the adb devices and ensure your device connects and is seen.
+Next, simply run the run.py file in this folder to get started.

 # Removing a specific app fucked up X on my phone what the fuck?!
 How do I get it back?

 If you're still able to boot the device up to at least the lock screen, you can simply re-add the application package by executing "cmd package install-existing <packagename>" without quotes.
 If the device fails to fully boot up, fortunately (and unfortunately) a hard reset will fix the issue right up.

+You can see all the packages which were removed by this program by going into the ./logs/ directory.

-If you want to go undo what you have done in entirety, I have another file with all the commands needed to undo everything done.
+If you want to go undo what you have done in entirety, select option 3.

  # More info

  If you want to add more bullshit Android packages to the bloatware command list, make a pull request and I'll put them in there.
-I hate the fact that Android has to ship so heavily laden with bloatware to the point that it eats a notice-able fraction of the device's battery life and it's often the reason iPhone users believe Android phones are worse than they really are.
+I hate the fact that Android has to ship so heavily laden with bloatware to the point that it eats a notice-able fraction of the device's battery life (and performance big time) and it's often the reason iPhone users believe Android phones are worse than they really honestly are.

  If you really wish to debloat an Android phone, I highly recommend installing TWRP and rooting it to get proper system access, but I also understand that not all phones are root-able and the users of said phones may want to clean up their devices too.